aspecto-io/opentelemetry-ext-js/detectors/node/resource-detector-git/README.md

 # OpenTelemetry Service Resource Detector for Node.js
 [![NPM version](https://img.shields.io/npm/v/opentelemetry-resource-detector-git.svg)](https://www.npmjs.com/package/opentelemetry-resource-detector-git)

 This module provides automatic resource detector for Git Version Control System.
-This resource is not part of open telemetry specification.
+This resource is not part of [open telemetry semantic conventions specification for resources](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/resource/semantic_conventions).

-The detector is doing best effort to extract git info, including support for the:
+The detector is doing best effort to extract git info, including these cases:
-- Docker environment where `.git` db is present but `git` cli is not installed
+- Docker environment where `.git` db is present (copied or mounted into image) but `git` cli is not installed.
-- Docker environment where `.git` db is missing, node_modules is copied to image from environment where `.git` db was available
+- Docker environment where `.git` db is missing, but node_modules is copied to image from source environment where `.git` db was available
-- Reading data from common CI environment variables
+- Git info from common CI environment variables

 ## Installation